Jamsetjee Jejeebhoy: Early life and business career

 In 1814, his co-operation with the British East India company had yielded him sufficient profits to purchase his first ship, the Good Success, and he gradually added another six ships to this, usually carrying primarily opium and a little cotton to China.
 By 1836, Jejeebhoy's firm was large enough to employ his three sons and other relatives, and he had amassed what at that period of Indian mercantile history was regarded as fabulous wealth.

 Jejeebhoy was known by the nickname "Mr. Bottlewalla".
 "Walla" meant "vendor", and Jejeebhoy's business interests included the manufacture and sale of bottles on the basis of his uncle's business.
 Jejeebhoy and his family would often sign letters and checks using the name "Battliwala", and were known by that name in business and society, but he did not choose this assumed surname when it came to the baronetcy.

 In 1818, he formed the business, trading and shipping firm "Jamsetjee Jejeebhoy & Co." with two other associates Motichund Amichund and Mahomed Ali Rogay as Jejeebhoy's business associates.
 He was later joined by his mentor in his early years, a notable opium merchant of Goan extraction, Sir Rogério de Faria.
 His voyages to China resulted in a long trading partnership with the Canton based company Jardine Matheson & Co.
 The connection with Jeejeebhoy was instrumental as Jardine and Matheson built up their great firm, continuing the profitable and amiable association with the Parsi entrepreneur.
 Jeejeebhoy long continued as one of the close associates who served as underwriters to Jardine, Matheson and Company.
 A tribute to their connection exists even today in a portrait of Jeejeebhoy which hangs in Jardine's Hong Kong office.
 He was seen as the chief representative of the Indian community in Bombay by the British Imperial authorities.

-He was one of two Indian members on the first board of management the Great Indian Peninsula Railway along with Jagannath Shankarsheth.
+He was one of two Indian members on the first board of management the Great Indian Peninsula Railway along with Jagannath Shankarseth.